Enable TLS for Secure Connections

 For example, to change the user ID of all files in the certificates/ directory, you can run sudo chown -R 49999:49999 certificates/*.

-If you later want to delete the directory, you can change the user ID back to the current user ID by running sudo chown -R $USER:$(id -gn) state.
+If you later want to delete the directory, you can change the user ID back to the current user ID by running sudo chown -R $USER:$(id -gn) certificates.

 SuperNode